Rishi04k/QR-Generator/README.md

 📱 QR Code Generator

 A simple web-based QR Code Generator built using HTML, CSS, and JavaScript.
 This tool allows users to easily generate QR codes for any text or URL using a free public API.

 🚀 Features

-🔤 Accepts any text or URL input
+1.🔤 Accepts any text or URL input

-📷 Dynamically generates QR codes
+2.📷 Dynamically generates QR codes

-📡 Uses QRServer API
+3.📡 Uses QRServer API

-💻 Lightweight and responsive (with optional styling)
+4.💻 Lightweight and responsive

 🧰 Technologies Used
-HTML5
+- HTML5

-CSS3
+- CSS3

-JavaScript (Vanilla)
+- JavaScript (Vanilla)

-QRServer API
+- QRServer API

 📝 Usage
 1. Enter any text or URL in the input box.